 The Center for Disease Control states the best way to prevent seasonal flu is to get vaccinated every year.
 The CDC recommends all people six months and older get a flu shot, and the optimal time to get your flu shot is during the month of September or October.

-Flu Shot Can Help Keep You Well this Winter
+Flu Shots Urgent Care Omaha Can Help Keep You Well this Winter

 The manufacture of flu shots is designed to battle what are predicted to be the most-rampant influenza strains that year.
 Though not a guarantee you won’t catch influenza, getting a flu shot is your best defense against contracting the disease.
 Urgent Care Network of Omaha clinics offer the flu shot for $30 cash-pay, or we can file to your insurance if you know you have flu shot coverage.